oneconvergence/dkube-examples-internal/keras/classification/mnist/README.md

 # MNIST network classifier
-This example is derived from [keras example](https://github.com/keras-team/keras/blob/master/examples/mnist_transfer_cnn.py) and modified to run on Dkube Platform.
+This example is derived from the [keras example](https://github.com/keras-team/keras/blob/master/examples/mnist_transfer_cnn.py) and modified to run on Dkube Platform.

- - This program trains a simple convnet on the MNIST dataset the first 5 digits [0..4].
- - Freezes convolutional layers and fine-tunes dense layers for the classification of digits [5..9].
+ - This program trains a simple convnet on the MNIST dataset the first 5 digits [0..4] and freezes convolutional layers and fine-tunes dense layers for the classification of digits [5..9].
- - Modified program is configurable and takes Hyperparameters like epochs, batchsize etc from ENV vars.
-User can input these parameters from Dkube UI which will then be provided for the running instance of program.
+ - The modified program is configurable and takes Hyperparameters like epochs, batchsize etc from ENV vars.
+User can input these parameters from Dkube UI which will then be provided for the running instance of the program.
- - Modified the program to convert the keras h5 model format to tensorflow savedmodel.pb format.
+ - The modified program to converts the keras h5 model format to tensorflow savedmodel.pb format to make it work with dkube model serving.

 # Directories